Is It Fair to Limit Leave and Deduct Salary for Extra Days? Seeking Industry Insights

 i.
 Casual leaves will not be allowed to be combined with Earned Leave or Sick Leave.

 ii.
-An employee joining the company in the midst of the calendar year will be allowed casual leave on pro-rata basis.
+An employee joining the company in the midst of the calendar year will be allowed casual leave on a pro-rata basis.

-So u can also define like this.
+So, you can also define it like this.

 saswatabanerjee